-As noted, the Texas Family Code does allow grandparents to seek visitation and custody (conservatorship) of their grandchildren, but the burden is on the grandparents to prove that it is in the child’s best interest.
+As noted, the Texas Family Code pertaining to TX grandparents rights does allow grandparents to seek visitation and custody (conservatorship) of their grandchildren, but the burden is on the grandparents to prove that it is in the child’s best interest.
 In all honesty, this burden of proof is a very strict standard and difficult to overcome.

 The court requires that grandparents provide physical evidence proving the child is endangered at the time of filing.
 If the parent is incarcerated, abuses drugs or alcohol, is abusive to the child or endangers them in some other way—and the grandparent can provide evidence of this—they may have a case.

 Again, timing is critical.
-If you believe your grandchild’s physical health or emotional wellbeing is in danger, call an attorney right away.
+If you want to assert your grandparents rights in Texas because you believe your grandchild’s physical health or emotional wellbeing is in danger, call an attorney right away.
 Waiting could compromise your ability to gain access to or possession of the child.

 Texas child custody and grandparent’s rights laws also clarify when grandparents do NOT have the right to seek possession of or visitation with a grandchild.
-For example, a grandparent does not have the right to request visitation with a grandchild if the child’s biological parents have had their parental rights terminated or relinquished their parental rights.
+For example, when it comes to grandparents rights Texas, a grandparent does not have the right to request visitation with a grandchild if the child’s biological parents have had their parental rights terminated or relinquished their parental rights.

 Though the Texas State Attorney General’s Office does offer support for grandparents interested in seeking custody, the Sisemore Law Firm in Fort Worth strongly encourages grandparents to seek advice from a lawyer for grandparent’s rights in Texas.

-An experienced grandparents’ rights attorney in Texas can make sure that relevant paperwork is filed appropriately and on time.
+Ready to speak with a lawyer about grandparents rights in Texas?
+An experienced grandparents’ rights attorney in Texas can explain when do grandparents have rights to see their grandchildren and make sure that relevant paperwork is filed appropriately and on time.
 He or she can also help grandparents compile and present the evidence the court needs to determine that possession of or visitation with the grandchild is in the best interest of the child.